Mexico competition watchdog to investigate TV

-MEXICO CITY (Reuters) - Mexico’s Federal Competition Commission said on Friday it will begin an investigation into alleged monopolistic practices by the country’s broadcasters.
+MEXICO CITY, May 4 (Reuters) - Mexico’s Federal Competition Commission said on Friday it will begin an investigation into alleged monopolistic practices by the country’s broadcasters.

 The commission, known as Cofeco, said it will investigate practices in the market for TV content.
 Cofeco did not give further details.